Return to the main gate

 In folklore a faerie is one of a class of supernatural beings, generally conceived as having a tiny human form and possessing magical powers with which they intervene in human affairs.
 There are over 1000 varieties of faeries throughout legend and lore around the world.
 Almost every culture has some form of faerie being who interacts with humans.
 Some cause havoc others protect or help.

 The link between faeries and the dead has been a long association.
 Some suggest fairies were originally the spirits of the deceased.
 Thus their association with the Cult of the Dead in Old Europe, the tomb paintings of the ancient Mediterranean and in Etruscan art which depicts faeries in the company of a god or goddess.
-They can also be found in this context as the Lare of the Romans.
+They can also be found in this context as part of the Lare of the Romans.
+A Lare or Lar in early Roman religions were guardians of an area, place or home.
+Statues of a Lare figure were often placed upon a table to provide blessings to those who sat around it, or as a place of honor where diners would thank the Lare for the bounty of food.

-The Celtic Tuatha de Danaan have been described as early legends of Celtic faeries. the Tuatha de Danaan came out of the mist and arrived in the British Isles.
-The Celtic Book of Invasions (The Lebhar Gabhála Éireann) describes the Tuatha de Danaan battling the Fir Bolg and defeating them.
-The Tuatha de Danaan were not friends to the Celtic people however.
+The Celtic Tuatha de Danann have been described as early legends of Celtic faeries.
+The Tuatha de Danann came out of the mist and arrived in the British Isles.
+The early Celts were oral traditionalists.
+It's likely the Tuatha de Danann where talked about in poems and stores long before writings recorded their importance.
+The Celtic Book of Invasions (The Lebhar Gabhála Éireann) describes the Tuatha de Danann battling the Fir Bolg and defeating them.
+The Tuatha de Danann were not friends to the Celtic people however.
 Rather they are described as precursors in the Book of Invasions.
+They are defined as the 5th group to settle Ireland, conquering the island from the Fir Bolg.

 The Faeries

-Other legends have the faeries watching over the vortex elements of nature, earth, air, fire and water.
-They use these elements to support the natural courses of nature as it moves around the circle of change birth, life, death and spirit.
+Other legends have the faeries watching over the vortex elements of nature.
+These elements being earth, air, fire and water.
+They use these elements to support the natural courses of nature as it moves around the Divine circle of change; birth, life, death and spirit.

 In general faeries live in Faerie Land, a mystical invisible place that can rarely be seen by humans and only at certain times of the day or year.
-Some legends foretell of humans who have been touched by the faeries and can see their land when ever they want, or only at night.
+Some legends foretell of humans who have been touched by the faeries and can see their land whenever they want, or only at night.
 Other stories say Faerie Land can only be seen at night during a full moon, or only during certain holidays during the year when there is much merriment and the faeries drop their guard to keep hidden.
-The most common of these holidays is Bealtaine when the God and maiden Goddess are betrothed, Samhain when the Celtic New Year begins and Yule when the God is reborn to the world.
+The most common of these holidays occurs during 3 Pagan Sabbats (sabbath holidays).
+The first occurs in May and is known as Bealtaine when the God and maiden Goddess are betrothed.
+The second occurs on the last sunset of October known as Samhain when the Celtic New Year begins.
+The final holiday occurs at the end of the year during the 12 Days of Yule when the God is reborn to the world.

 The Faerie Traditions

 Faeri Wicca places an emphasis on the Fae (gnomes, elves, faeries, sprites, etc.), their lore, and their relation to the natural world.
-Many associate this tradition with the Tuatha De Danaan.
-Another variation is sometimes called faerie Wicca which is associated with the faerie tradition founded by author Kisma Stepanich.
+Many associate this tradition with the Tuatha de Danann.
+Another variation is sometimes called Faerie Wicca, which is associated with the faerie tradition founded by author Kisma Stepanich.

 Other faerie traditions base their practices on common thoughts and beliefs of the Faerie folk laid out in several cultures and mythologies.
-Taking what they like and discarding other elements of their existence.
-Other groups such as the Dryads, a Celtic tradition that honors a specific set of faeries.
+These groups take what they like and discarding other elements to incorporate into their own Tradition.
+Other groups such as the Dryads, base their beliefs and practices on a Celtic tradition that honors a specific set of faeries.
 In this case the Dryads work with and honor the Tree Spirits.
-They also go by the name Sidhe Draoi or the English translation faerie Druids.
+They also go by the name Sidhe Draoi or the English translation Faerie Druids.

 Connecting With The Faeries

 Of course no one has to connect with faeries for magikal workings.
-But doing so helps you add the elements and energy of nature to your workings.
-There maybe times when you want a little extra help and the faeries can certainly do that.
-You can work with specific groups of faeries for specific purposes or you can work with specific faeries by name.
+But doing so helps to add the elements and energy of nature to magikal workings.
+There maybe times when a practitioner wants a little extra help and the faeries can certainly do that.
+Magikal workings can be with specific groups of faeries for specific purposes or a working can invite a specific faerie by name.

 Healing Animals